HastD/rust_bike_decoder/README.md

 ```

 Compile-time parameters such as the block size and weight, the error vector weight, and the number of iterations in the BGF algorithm can be set in `src/parameters.rs`.
 The executable will be generated at `target/release/bike_decoder`.

-By default, the program is built assuming your CPU supports the AVX2 instruction set.
-If this is not the case, remove the `rustflags` line in `.cargo/config.toml` before compiling; however, be aware that this program will run much more slowly without AVX2.

 ## Usage